trinaetmanskie/HIST4006/Folios/Berry, Ottawa CUAG ms. fol. 8.md

 * Illuminated 'O' on verso line 2
 * Tironian sign with cross in the middle seen on recto side line 1
 * Special characters on recto lines 12/14

+Cantus Index Numbers:
+-For beginning antiphon to St. Stephen see ID 001545.
+For response see index number 800539 -For Cantus index relating to the start of prayer to St. Laurence see number 600257